tessercat/daoistic-book/book.md

 it wouldn't be worth thinking of as Dao.

 So to set it down in words,

-The right way seems wrong,
+the right way seems wrong,
 the easy way seems hard,
 the way forward might be a step back.